 Going into more details, on 8 March Lombardy has been declared a “red zone”, and soon afterwards on 9 March the same decision was extended to whole Italy which means that until 3 May 2020 people cannot enter or exit the regions if they don’t have the proven reason to do it.
 In Milan, but also anywhere else in the world, please remember to follow the key rules provided by the Italian Ministry of Health, the National Institute of Health (Istituto Superiore della Sanità) and by the World Health Organization on simple hygienic rules (see below).

 After an official deliberation from the Italian Government from 8 March 2020, museums with all exhibitions, both permanent and temporary, cultural hubs, theatres, concert halls, and event locations including fairgrounds are closed to the public until 3 May to avid any further transmission.
 Professional sports matches and competitions are suspended too.
 Those who have booked tickets for exhibitions, live performances, football matches and other events can contact the provider of their ticket to ask possible ticket refunds or to switch dates – whenever possible.

 Bars and restaurants

 From 12 March bars and restaurants are closed to the wider public.
 However, delivery services are still operating.
-This means that you can have your favourite delicacies delivered straight to your home or to your hotel to prevent you from leaving your place.
+This means that you can have your favourite delicacies delivered straight to your home to prevent you from leaving your place.